-When it came to filming the CBS documentary The Karen Carpenter Story, any mention of Karen’s deprived affection was written out.
+When it came to filming the CBS documentary The Karen Carpenter Story (Now Streaming On Amazon) any mention of Karen’s deprived affection was written out.
 Her mother, Agnes, refused to have the family painted in a negative light for the documentary, thus leaving out the truth.

 Karen’s eating disorder began right out of high school.
 She had been a “chubby teenager” and simply wanted to lose a few pounds.
 After hiring a personal trainer that ultimately caused her to gain weight, she took matters into her own hands.
 She lost 20 pounds on her own but unfortunately didn’t stop there.

 When she began performing was when her health really took a rapid decline.
 She didn’t like the way she looked in her stage outfits, thus prompting her drastic weight-loss measures.
 She would hide in fluffy blouses or jumpers during the day.
 At night, her stage attire would be low-cut gowns that accentuated her skeletal body.
 Fans thought she was dying of cancer.